I wore my Fitbit on my ankle for a week - here's what happened

 Wondering if you can wear your Fitbit on your ankle?
 Here's what happened when I tried it for a week

 Wondering if you can wear your Fitbit on your ankle?
-After playing around with my device recently, I started to ask the same question and it turns out that it's a popular one, with online forums filled with users' experiences of wearing the fitness trackers on different parts of the body.
+I started to ask the same question after trying to get my step count up recently and, as it turns out, it's a popular one.
+Online forums are filled with other users' experiences of wearing fitness trackers on different body parts.

-I've been a Fitbit fan for the last few years, having upgraded to one of the newer models recently after wearing out my old one.
-I personally love the brand, both as someone who exercises regularly and as the digital health editor at woman&home.
-Generally, I think they're great trackers for keeping tabs on your workouts and improving your overall fitness, and new Premium in-app features have only leveled up the offering in the last year.
+I've been a Fitbit fan for the last few years, having upgraded to one of the best fitness trackers for women after wearing out my old one.
+I love the brand, both as someone who exercises almost every day and as the digital health editor at woman&home.
+Generally, they are great trackers for keeping tabs on your workouts, daily movement, and general health, with an ever-growing offering from Fitbit Premium only levelling up the brand more every year.

-However, I've never really considered whether the range of features would work when wearing the device somewhere other than the wrist.
-All the best Fitbits are made for wearing in this specific spot, so I was interested to see whether putting it on my ankle - another area close to a large artery - would work.
-Here's what I discovered, plus, the advantages and disadvantages of doing so.
+However, I've never considered whether the range of excellent features would work when wearing the device somewhere other than my wrist.
+All the best Fitbits are made for wearing in this specific spot, so I was interested to see whether putting it on my ankle - another area close to a large artery, so capable of taking my heart rate - would work.
+Here's what I discovered, plus, the advantages and disadvantages of doing so when it comes to recording daily metrics.

 Can I wear my Fitbit on my ankle?

-Yes, technically you can wear your Fitbit on your ankle.
-Providing you can make the strap fit, nothing is stopping you from doing so and you might find that some of the metrics improve - such as the recording of your step count.
+Yes, you can wear your Fitbit on your ankle.
+Providing you can make the strap fit, nothing is stopping you from doing so.
+You might even find that some of the metrics improve - such as the recording of your step count.
+However, the brand doesn't actively recommend doing so since this wasn't the intended placement.

 I wore the Fitbit Versa 4, one of the newest Fitbits in the range, on my ankle for a week to see what happened.
-While I couldn't wear it for 24 hours a day on my ankle as the strap was a little too tight, I did test it out for a couple of hours every day, during a few exercise sessions, and overnight to assess the difference between wearing the device on my wrist and my ankle.
+While I couldn't wear it for 24 hours a day on my ankle as the strap was a little too tight, I did test it out for a couple of hours every day.
+I put the device through its paces during a few exercise sessions and overnight to assess the difference between wearing the device on my wrist and ankle.

-Generally, it was pretty successful.
-The device picked up my heart rate and step count well in both spots and I didn't notice much difference between the two even when I tried the same walk on different days, wearing my Fitbit on ankle one day and the device on my wrist the next.
-Overall, I noticed that I picked up an average of 130 more steps on a 20-minute stroll when I wore the device on my ankle in comparison to when I wore it on my wrist.
+It was a pretty successful experiment overall.
+The device picked up my heart rate and step count well in both spots and I didn't notice much difference between the two even when I tried the same walk on different days, wearing my Fitbit on my ankle one day and the device on my wrist the next.
+Overall, I noticed that I picked up an average of 130 more steps on a walking workout when I wore the device on my ankle in comparison to when I wore it on my wrist.

 So will I be making this a permanent lifestyle change?
 Probably not.
 Most Fitbit types are designed to be worn around the wrist, so they're naturally more comfortable, better looking, and ultimately more effective when they're worn for their original purpose.
-The only exception to this is the Fitbit Inspire, for which you can buy a specially-designed silicone clip to wear the device on another part of your body.
+The only exception to this is the Fitbit Inspire 2 for which you can buy a specially designed silicone clip to wear the device on another part of your body, such as your waistband or bra strap.

 Benefits of wearing a Fitbit on your ankle